Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Appearance of a First Order Phase Transition

 integrating to the time $t_*$ at which the phase transition takes place and requiring that the total number of bubbles nucleated from time $t=0$ to $t=t_*$ is of order 1.\footnote{$\int_0^{t_*} dt \Gamma/v/H^3(t)=\mathcal{O}(1)$.} \eq{eq:gammaoverv} has no solution when

-which can be written as \bea \frac{S_3(T)}{T}>4\log\left(\frac{\Mpbar}{T}\right)-2 \log\left(\frac{90}{\pi^2 g_*(T)}\right). \eea In this case the transition is not completed.
+which can be written as \bea \frac{S_3(T)}{T}>4\log\left(\frac{\Mpbar}{T}\right)-2 \log\left(\frac{90}{\pi^2 g_*(T)}\right), \eea where $\Mpbar=\Mp/\sqrt{8\pi}=2.4\times 10^{18}\GeV$ is the reduced Planck mass.
+In this case the transition is not completed.
 For finding the suitable parameter space where a FOPT may occur, we consider the one-loop corrected potential with thermal corrections in \eq{eq:completepot} and the criterion \eq{eq:NTnO1} to determine whether nucleation is possible.
 We note that for the potential that we are considering, the temperature correction always grows and has a different sign with respect to the tree-level and 1-loop contributions, which need to have a minimum and become negative.
 In this regard, the thermal contribution is typically necessary to produce a barrier.
-As is well understood, a barrier can occur if there is a cubic term in the field in the 1-loop thermally corrected potential (where the total contribution to the potential is $\phi^3 E$, where $E$ has mass dimension $1$ and could be temperature-independent). $E$ is proportional to $g^3$ and hence the appearance of a barrier enhances with $g^3$.
+As is well understood, a barrier can occur if there is a cubic term in the field in the 1-loop thermally corrected potential (where the total contribution to the potential is $\phi^3 E$, where $E$ has mass dimension $1$ and could be temperature-independent). $E$ is proportional to gauge coupling of the theory to the third power, $g^3$, and hence the appearance of a barrier enhances with $g^3$.

 Above the unification scale, the considered model contains $96$ fermionic ($3$ generations in the representation $\mathbf{16}$, $2$ possible spin orientations) and $307$ scalar degrees of freedom ($45$ massless gauge bosons, $10 + 45 + 126 \times 2$ real scalars), which yields $g_* = 481$ effective relativistic degrees of freedom.
 However, nucleation happens at temperatures below $M_\text{GUT}$, where some of the particles obtaining GUT-scale masses are non-relativistic.
 To account for this, we use $g_*=300$ in our computations.